The West Highland Way Part 7 - Wait! What's the staircase called?

 I follow the signs to Kinlochleven and walk past some houses before turning into a nice short woodland walk along side the river.

 It's all easy going now on nice flat paths.
 No staircase with a Devil waiting to carry me away on this path.
-Although there is a big fish.

 I made it to the lovely village of Kinlochleven.
 This was the planned stop for the day.
 Rest here before the final push tomorrow to Fort William.